tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

     external: true
 {% endhighlight %}

 The Portainer agent has only one notable setting: The path for the Docker volumes needs to be configured differently if you move it away from the standard path of `C:\ProgramData\docker\volumes`.
-I am creating a bigger data disk for that purpose, so this becomes `f:\dockerdata\volumes`.
-As the agents need to run on all nodes, this also means that we need an f: drive on the managers although I didn't move the Docker data path there.
+I am creating a bigger data disk on the workers for that purpose, so this becomes `f:\dockerdata\volumes`.
+As the agents need to run on all nodes, this also means that we need an `f:` drive on the managers although I didn't move the Docker data path there.
 In the configuration it looks like this:

 {% highlight yaml linenos %}
 services: